ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/control-plane/README.md

 This directory will contain:

-- control-plane provisioning notes
+- control-plane operational invariants
-- kubeadm lifecycle explanations
-- upgrade and rollback procedures
-- certificate management guidance
+- certificate management and rotation guidance
+- upgrade sequencing and validation
-- recovery and failure scenarios
+- etcd health, backup, and recovery notes
-- operator checklists
+- failure scenarios and operator playbooks

-Exact commands and chronological build steps live in the implementation repository; this wing documents **understanding and intent**.
+Exact commands and chronological build steps live in the implementation repository; this directory documents **authority, intent, and lifecycle discipline**.

 ---